techmo-pl/tts-api-python/README.md

 # TTS Service API (Python)

-The collection of gRPC APIs for TTS Service solutions from the [tts-service-api](https://gitlab.devtechmo.pl/tts/tts-service-api) repository supplied as a Python package.
+The collection of gRPC APIs for TTS Service solutions supplied as a Python package.

 ## Setup